 - Pinching the banded portion of the bag with one hand, gently counter twist bag with the other hand to squeeze out the remaining oil.

-- Discard pulp, pour oil into a plastic or glass measuring cup with a spout, and let sit on the counter for a few hours.
+- Discard pulp, pour oil into a spouted measuring cup, and let sit on the counter for a few hours.
 During this time, separation occurs.
 What’s at the bottom is leftover water from blanching and excess sediment.

 - Slowly decant the oil into a glass jar and discard sediment.